ssciwr/sustainable_development_course/README.md

 1. Jupyter Notebooks
 1. Pre-commit hooks

-In this unit, we will work with jupyter notebooks in our own repositories on GitHub.
+In this unit, we will work with Jupyter notebooks in our own repositories on GitHub.

 ## 2. Clean coding as a team: Adhere to guidelines and common coding principles
 [Go to unit 2](unit2/README.md)